 Esna temple was built using red sandstone and contains a hall of columns with 24 pillars decorated lotus and palm capitals.
 The walls of the temple are carved with four rows of reliefs showing the names the Ptolemaic and Roman emperors and images of then dressed in Pharaoh Costumes offering sacrifices to the god Khnum.
 On both sides of the temple are chambers that were used by the priests and keepers of the temple as storerooms.
 On the edge of every entrance of each room, there are images of Emperor Trajan carrying a litter by six priests with hawk and jackal masks of the gods.

 One of the most incredible scenes about Esna temple is the roof which is decorated with astronomical representations, on the gateway of the temple on the left side are the sky goddess Nut, Alpha Draconis a.k.a Thuban (the dragon star), the Dog Star, and Orion’s belt.
 On the western wall of the front of the temple are images of the god Horus and the god Khnum dragging a net full of fish from the Nile as well as some reliefs of birds, below this imagery is the last known hieroglyphic inscriptions ever recorded.

-Egypt is filled with fantastic ancient treasures and masterpieces like the temple of Esna spread all over the country, and there is no better way to explore them than a visit to the timeless cities of Luxor, and Aswan through our tailor-made Egypt holiday packages.
+Egypt is filled with fantastic ancient treasures and masterpieces like the temple of Esna spread all over the country, and there is no better way to explore them than a visit to the timeless cities of luxor, and aswan through our tailor-made egypt private tours.